constantbourdrez/adl24-sleep-stage/README.md

 ```

 ## Organization of the repo
+You can find the models for CNN and networks in the corresponding notebooks.

 You can find the models in either 'BESTRq_classes/models.py' or 'models'.
 The trained models are saved in the models folder.
 The folder BESTRq_classes contains three python files to make the pretraining of the encoder for the BEST-RQ approach.
 All the training of this approach is on the 'random_projection_pretraining.ipynb' notebook.

 We also made a python file 'compute_fft.py' which aims at computing and ploting the spectrograms along several channels as well as handling the random masking of this spectrograms.